andrewf/adiff/README.md

 The trick is to carry %D's in the right patch into the output.
 This makes sure that whatever the %D would have deleted if we had composed from right to left still gets deleted.
-Also, %D*%I = %D for similar reasons: the %D needs to delete whatever the I would have kept if it had been evaluated first.
+Also, %D*%I = %D for similar reasons: the %D needs to delete whatever the %I would have kept if it had been evaluated first.
 Re-evaluating the second example above with the new rule, we get:

     ([x %I %D]*[%D %I %I])*[a b c] = [%D x %I %D]*[a b c] = [x b]